 - overall budget tracking

-- tracking trends & making financial forecasts
+- tracking trends and making financial forecasts

 - identifying opportunities to make significant savings